Eloping Ideas: Get Inspired With These 8 Ideas

 You’re on the nontraditional wedding route, why wear some nontraditional wedding wear while you’re at it?
 You can have all kinds of fun with attire while eloping, like wearing bright colors, a special garment that has meaning behind it, or something that reminds you of your friends and family that aren’t in attendance.
 If you’ve already found the perfect white dress or tux, add your own flare to it by pairing it with a leather jacket, your favorite pair of shoes or fun accessories.
 The choice is all yours!

 Eloping doesn’t necessarily mean that no guests are invited.
 We define eloping as 20 guests or less, which means there is plenty of opportunity to have your loved ones present to witness your wedding.
 You can go as “formal” as having an intimate wedding party or as simple as bringing your children along for the wedding.
 This day is about you and your partner and whomever you share it with is entirely up to you — even if that means your pets!

 One of the many perks of eloping is getting to choose a venue that works really for your wedding and the people involved.
 This darling little family got married in Chautauqua Park, which had plenty of space for their little ones to move about while still participating in the ceremony.

 Wedding parties are a-ok when it comes to elopements.
 It’s super easy to pull off and we can recommend the best venues to have an elopement with a wedding party for each of our elopement destinations.

 Last but definitely not least, bring your pet(s)!
-Most of our locations allow pets and we have options in every market for pet parents to choose from.
+Most of our elopement packages and locations allow pets and we have options in every market for pet parents to choose from.
 We believe that pets are family members and fully support you bringing your fur babies to your big day!